carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-loop-convert.rst

 If the container were directly used instead of using the pointer or reference the following transformation would have only been applied at the ``risky`` level since calling a member function of the container is considered `risky`.
-The transform cannot identify expressions associated with the container that are different than the one used in the loop header, therefore the transformation below ends up being performed at the ``safe`` level.
+The check cannot identify expressions associated with the container that are different than the one used in the loop header, therefore the transformation below ends up being performed at the ``safe`` level.